fllaryora/CNN-and-C-/README.md

 The time has come.
 It is time to tell you how backpropagation works and If you read my ANN repo, you will find that I made maths mistake.
 A math mistake means code mistake.
 **If you find a math mistake in my code tell me the right equation.**
+Please see the page to calculate the new weights of the layer: https://github.com/fllaryora/CNN-and-C-/blob/main/optimization.md